Understand and Overcome Resistance to Change in Your Company

 A great strategy to overcome resistance to change is: Fight resistance with culture.
 Train team members who are natural leaders first.
 They will serve as role models and influencers for the rest of your employees.
 This has a ripple effect.

-#6 Show them the Data
+Show Them the Data

 While resistance to change is usually emotional rather than logical, it can be helpful to use some hard facts as a supplementary strategy.
 Let your employees see the data for themselves.
 This is a great way to simultaneously show transparency and demonstrate the need for improvement.